 *To make peanut buter from scratch, look up at Peanut Spread Recipe.
 Combine peanut butter and melted milk chocolate.
 Add corn flakes, nuts and chocolate pearls.
 Spread evenly in the baked tart shell; set aside.

 Mix 10g sugar with pectin; set aside.
 Heat up a small pan and make a light brown caramel a sec (dry caramel) with remaining sugar.
 Stir in butter and add the sugar-pectin or lemon juice and cocoa nibs.
 Spread hot mixture evenly inside a pastry ring (same size as the top ganache).
 Bake at 400ºF/200ºC for 10 min max.
 Remove tart ring and cut into 8 triangles while still warm.
 Let cool.
-Slice tart and top each with a cocoa nibs tuile.
+Slice out Stromboli tart and top each slice with a cocoa nibs tuile.
 Enjoy!